Francesca Corbett: 2021

 In July, Corbett helped team USA to win gold in the mixed team event at the 2021 Pan Am Junior Championships.
 She then won gold with Lee in the women's doubles U19 event.
 She also picked up bronze in the mixed doubles U17 event partnering Li.
 In September, Corbett and Lee captured their first senior career title at the Guatemala International.

 2022

 Corbett was part of the USA's women's team that won gold at the 2022 Pan Am Male & Female Cup in February.
 In April, she and Lee won a bronze medal at the 2022 Pan Am Championships.
 In August, they made their World Championships debut at the 2022 World Championships.

 2023

 In April, Corbett and Lee clinched their second silver medal at the 2023 Pan Am Championships.
 They also reached the final of the Mexican International the following week.
-In October, the duo made history by becoming the first player or pair from the USA to earn a World Junior Championships medal when they reached the girls' doubles semi-final at the 2023 World Junior Championships.
+In October, the duo made history by becoming the first player or pair from the US to earn a World Junior Championships medal when they reached the girls' doubles semi-final at the 2023 World Junior Championships.
 They went on to win silver, falling to Japan's Maya Taguchi and Aya Tamaki in the final.

+2025

+Corbett partnered with Jennie Gai beginning in 2025.
+The pair achieved a breakthrough result at the Australian Open in November, reaching the semifinals of a BWF World Tour Super 500 tournament for the first time—a rare accomplishment for a United States women's doubles pair.

+In the quarterfinals, the world No. 38 ranked duo rallied from a first-game loss to defeat 29th-ranked Hu Ling Fang and Jheng Yu Chieh of Chinese Taipei 10–21, 21–10, 21–12.
+They were eliminated in the semifinals by Indonesia's Rachel Allessya Rose and Febi Setianingrum, losing 18–21, 19–21.